 We’ve also offered online office hours.
 Parents often log on during these office hours to share what's working well and bounce ideas off each other.

-We’ve always been big on not only our classroom families, but also our school family.
-Before COVID-19, we would often have school assemblies and explore places like the office and the kitchen, to show the students that we’re all in this together.
+We’ve always been big on not only our classroom families but also our school families.
+Before COVID-19, we often had school assemblies and explored places like the office and the kitchen to show the students that we’re all in this together.
 This is our community.
-So our returning students already had an understanding of what it meant to be a part of this community.
-For our new students, starting the year off on the playground has allowed us also to introduce the school, the staff, and the teachers, and to begin building that sense of community.
+So our returning students already understood what it meant to be a part of this community.
+For our new students, starting the year off on the playground has allowed us to introduce the school, the staff, and the teachers and begin building that sense of community.

 We're remote, and it's hard.
 It's so hard!
 But I think we all have that same passion.
 So we’ve just channeled it into remote learning and making the best of what we have.
 And we lean on each other, too.